pnzabamw/pdsnd_github/README.md

 Explore US bikeshare data

 ### Description
-This project allows the  user to explore some US bikeshare data from washington, New York and chicago cities.
+This project allows the  user to explore some US bikeshare data from washington, New York and chicago cities for different months of the year.

 ### Files used